Agungvpzz/Survival-Analysis/README.md

 </div>

 - The bar charts clearly illustrate how churn composition varies across customer tenure for each contract type.
-- For `Month-to-month` contracts, the majority of churn occurs within the first year—particularly in the first month.
+- For `Month-to-month` contracts, the majority of churn occurs within the first year, particularly in the first month.
 Churn then drops sharply until month six, followed by a steady decline.
 Very few customers remain active beyond five years.
 - The `One-year` contract displays a relatively uniform distribution of churn across tenure, suggesting consistent retention dynamics throughout the contract period.
 - The `Two-year` contract displays a higher proportion of long-term customers, many of whom have remained active for over five years.
 This suggests strong loyalty among existing subscribers.
-However, the lower presence of newer users on this contract type may indicate a shift in preference toward more flexible, short-term plans—potentially challenging future retention
+However, the lower presence of newer users on this contract type may indicate a shift in preference toward more flexible, short-term plans, potentially challenging future retention.

 ### E. Association Between Categorical Features and Churn using χ² tests
 <div align=center>